SaleemLab/Bonsai_VR_navigation/README.md

 # Bonsai_VR_navigation
-Bonsai and arduino code for bonsai VR by Diao, Edd and Masa
+Bonsai and arduino code and 3D printer file for bonsai VR by Diao, Edd and Masa